Acupressure Points for Back Pain – Important Tips

 Applying Pressure to the Soles

-Another pressure point is very beneficial when used while sitting relaxed and is found at the bottom of the feet, closer to your toes than the heel.
-One needs to massage the bottom of one’s feet for a few minutes before locating this Acupoint.
+Another pressure point is highly beneficial when used while sitting in a relaxed position.
+It is found at the bottom of the feet, closer to the toes than the heel.
+One must massage the bottom of one’s feet for a few minutes before locating this Acupoint.

-Here, you need to press down with your thumb firmly hold for 30 seconds and release and remember to do both feet with short rests in between.
-Many people are very touchy beneath their feet, and one can apply some peppermint lotion that causes a tingling feeling, making them less sensitive to touch.
+Here, you need to press down with your thumb firmly, hold for 30 seconds, and release.
+Remember to do both feet with short rests in between.
+Many people are sensitive to touch, and applying peppermint lotion can cause a tingling sensation, making them less sensitive to touch.

-This point is great to help with back pain and prevent use for pregnant women, as this is another point to help induce uterine contractions.
+This point is excellent to help with back pain and prevent use for pregnant women, as this is another point to help induce uterine contractions.

 Applying Pressure Behind the Knees

-For relieving back stiffness as well as pain in one’s hips, knees, and legs, using Acupoints B-54, found behind the knees below the knee joint center, and B-53, found a few inches on the side of the knee joint of the calf muscle is best for these types of pain.
+For relieving back stiffness and pain in the hips, knees, and legs, Acupoints B-54, located behind the knees below the knee joint center, and B-53, found a few inches on the side of the knee joint of the calf muscle, are most effective.

-Here, you need to use your thumb and press for 30 seconds behind both knees successively, known as the commanding middle, by acupressure therapists.
+Here, you need to use your thumb and press for 30 seconds behind both knees successively, a technique known as the “commanding middle” by acupressure therapists.

 Acupressure Points for Different Back Pains

-Back pain is caused by stress, tiredness, and spasms.
-Therefore, applying pressure to specific points helps heal your body from infections.
+Back pain is often caused by stress, fatigue, and muscle spasms.
+Therefore, applying pressure to specific points helps the body heal from infections.

 You can use the treatment for pain arising from injuries, tension, and stiffness.
 Therefore, if you suffer from regular back pain, you can use the following acupoints to help relieve lower, mid, and upper back pain.